-How fast can you make a lot of money, and then how fast can you spend all of it?
+How fast can you make a lot of money, and then how fast can you spend it all?

-In the Depression-era comedy, $1000 a Minute, Roger Pryor and Edgar Kennedy make a bet on these ideas.
+In the Depression-era comedy, $1000 a Minute, Roger Pryor and Edgar Kennedy make a bet on those ideas.

 1,000 Dollars a Minute | |